 Devices can be programmed off-board using the Fusion GUI tools or a dedicated device programmer.
 For small runs, a ZIF socketed board with an I2C header can be used with the standard Fusion GUI or manufacturing GUI.
-The TI Evaluation Module for UCD90xxx 64-pin Sequencer and System Health Monitor (UCD90SEQEVM64-650) can be used for this purpose.
-The TI Evaluation Module for UCD90xxx 64-pin Sequencer and System Health Monitor (UCD90SEQEVM64-650) can be used for this purpose.
-The Fusion GUI can also create a data flash file that can then be loaded into the UCD90160 using a dedicated device programmer.
+Use the UCD90SEQ64EVM-650: 64-Pin Sequencer Development Board.
+The Fusion Digital Power Designer software can also create a data flash file that can then be loaded into the UCD90160A device using a dedicated device programmer.

-To configure the device over I^2C or PMBus, the UCD90160 must be powered.
+The UCD90160A must be powered in order to configure it using an I^2C or PMBus interface.
 The PMBus clock and data pins must be accessible and must be pulled high to the same V{DD} supply that powers the device, with pullup resistors between 1 k Ω and 2 k Ω .
-Do not introduce additional bus capacitance (<100 pF).
-Write user configuration to data flash using a gang programmer via JTAG or I^2C before the device is installed in circuit.
-To use I^2C , the clock and data lines must be multiplexed or the device addresses must be assigned by socket.
-The Fusion GUI tools can be used for socket addressing.
-Pre-programming can also be done using a single device test fixture.
+Do not introduce additional bus capacitance (< 100 pF).
+Write the user configuration to data flash using a gang programmer via JTAG or I^2C interface before the device is installed in a circuit.
+To use the I^2C interface, the clock and data lines must be multiplexed or the device addresses must be assigned by socket.
+The Fusion Digital Power Designer software tools can be used for socket addressing.
+Preprogramming can also be done using a single device test fixture.